-We have also worked in partnership with our colleagues from local authorities, Erlestoke Prison and the Probation Service on a number of issues including recommissioning substance misuse contracts in both Swindon and Wiltshire.
+We have also worked in partnership with our local authority colleagues to recommission substance misuse contracts in both Swindon and Wiltshire.
 These services provide drug and alcohol treatment pathways through out-of-court resolutions and court orders for offenders, delivering alcohol treatment and drug rehabilitation requirements.
 These contracts include hubs across the force area as well as outreach services into custody where dedicated staff work alongside the police to engage and support offenders to tackle substance misuse.